taupiqueur/batch/docs/manual.md

 The Fool.png
 ```

+You can also create these files with the `batch -E -p touch` command.

 After you edit and save the file, it will generate a shell script
 which does the specified actions according to the changes you did in the file.